-We have audited the financial statements of Chernobyl Children's Project International Limited (the 'company') for the year ended 31 January 2018, which comprise the Income and Expenditure Account, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Cash Flows, the Statement of Changes in Reserves and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Chernobyl Children's Project International CLG (the 'company') for the year ended 31 January 2019, which comprise the Income and Expenditure Account, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Reserves, the Statement of Cash Flows and the notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is Irish law and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.